skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``TitleSuffix`` - the suffix to use after the game name or logo in the header of the main index page (default: 'RAM disassembly')

+Every parameter in this section may contain :ref:`skool macros <skoolMacros>`.

 The ``AddressAnchor`` parameter contains a standard Python format string that specifies the format of the anchors attached to instructions on disassembly pages and entries on memory map pages.
 The default format string is